LeadDyno/leaddyno-website/guide/installation.md

 #### Using Javascript

-To track purchases via the Javascript library, add the following javascript code to the 'Thank You' page *after* a user has purchased:
+Finally, you may track purchases via the Javascript library.
+You can do this by adding the following javascript code to the 'Thank You' page *after* a user has purchased:

 <pre>
   LeadDyno.recordPurchase();